 Character dining is one of our favorite activities at Disney World and Disneyland.
-The newest Disney World character meal is Disney’s Wilderness Lodge Storybook Dining at Artist Point with Snow White.
+Starting December 16, 2021 Disney’s Wilderness Lodge again hosts Storybook Dining at Artist Point with Snow White.
 Find out why Storybook Dining with Snow White is a unique character dining experience that I highly recommend.

 Storybook Dining at Artist Point with Snow White is located in Disney’s Wilderness Lodge.
 Artist Point restaurant has been transformed into an enchanted forest with some of the most loved (and feared) characters from Snow White and the Seven Dwarfs.